 A student holding an AA or AS degree from a U.S. accredited institution will be accepted as an upper level transfer student.
-However, the student must meet the specific admission requirements of the program in which they wish to enroll, as well as CAU's Foreign Language Requirement.
+However, the student must meet the specific admission requirements of the program in which they wish to enroll.